 S Pass Is Subject To Foreign Worker Quota And Levy

 An employer is subjected to a quota and payment of the monthly foreign worker levy for each S Pass holder employed.
-As of 1 Jan 2023, the S Pass quota will be:
+As of 1 Jan 2025, the S Pass quota will be:

-- 10% for the services sector
+- 10% of the company’s workforce for the services sector

 S Pass Eligibility Criteria